 ON THIS PAGE: You will learn about how doctors describe ALL.
 This is called subtype and classification.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 To help plan treatment and predict prognosis (chance of recovery), doctors divide ALL into subtypes and classify the disease based on the type of lymphocytes that are affected (such as T cells or B cells).
 For example, flow cytometry (see Diagnosis) distinguishes between ALL involving T cells or B cells.
 Specific chromosomal or genetic changes in the cancer cells are used to help predict how well the disease will respond to treatment and may guide the treatment choices.